Castigavi/TRLE_TRFR/README.md

 http://www.tombraiderforums.com/showthread.php?t=202592

 Textures and images taken from:
-Gothic
+Gothic,
-Gothic 2
+Gothic 2,
-Gothic 3
+Gothic 3,
-Harry Potter and the Philosopher's Stone
+Harry Potter and the Philosopher's Stone,
-Harry Potter and the Chamber of Secrets
+Harry Potter and the Chamber of Secrets,
-Harry Potter and the Prisoner of Azkaban
+Harry Potter and the Prisoner of Azkaban,
-The Witcher
+The Witcher,
-Prince of Persia: Warrior Within cgtextures.com
+Prince of Persia: Warrior Within, cgtextures.com,
-Back to Basics: Steampunk
+Back to Basics: Steampunk.

 # READ BEFORE PLAYING: